 A common issue with some dropshipping providers is product availability.
 If your supplier suddenly runs out of stock of a particular product, it’s up to you to update your website to reflect this.
 Most systems aren’t automated so if you don’t do this quickly, you might have a customer that places an order for a product that is actually out of stock with your supplier.
 Additionally, dropshippers generally don’t provide the same low pricing that you can get when you buy the products wholesale.

 When buying wholesale, you have to find a supplier with low pricing and bulk discounts.
 The price you pay will need to be considerably less than what you can sell the products for on your website.
 You will also need to spend a good amount upfront to get stock and inventory behind you.
-Buying an initial batch of products prepares you to take orders.
+Buying an initial batch of products prepares you to take orders but it also eats into your budget and leaves less room for marketing.
+Start with a small product selection and low inventory.
+You can work your way up as you scale.

 Manufacturing your own product